Nantes: Cuisine

 During the 19th century Nantes-born gastronome Charles Monselet praised the "special character" of the local "plebeian" cuisine, which included buckwheat crepes, caillebotte fermented milk and fouace brioche.
 The Nantes region is renowned in France for market gardens and is a major producer of corn salad, leeks, radishes and carrots.
 Nantes has a wine-growing region, the Vignoble nantais, primarily south of the Loire.
 It is the largest producer of dry white wines in France, chiefly Muscadet and Gros Plant (usually served with fish, langoustines and oysters).

 Local fishing ports such as La Turballe and Le Croisic mainly offer shrimp and sardines, and eels, lampreys, zander and northern pike are caught in the Loire.
-Local vegetables and fish are widely available in the city's eighteen markets, including the Talensac covered market (Nantes' largest and best known).
+Local vegetables and fish are widely available in the city's eighteen markets, including the Talensac covered market (Nantes's largest and best known).
 Although local restaurants tend to serve simple dishes made with fresh local products, exotic trends have influenced many chefs in recent years.

-Beurre blanc is Nantes' most-famous local specialty.
+Beurre blanc is Nantes's most-famous local specialty.
 Made with Muscadet, it was invented around 1900 in Saint-Julien-de-Concelles (on the south bank of the Loire) and has become a popular accompaniment for fish.
 Other specialties are the LU and BN biscuits, including the Petit-Beurre (produced since 1886), berlingot (sweets made with flavoured melted sugar) and similar rigolette sweets with marmalade filling, gâteau nantais (a rum cake invented in 1820), Curé nantais and Mâchecoulais cheeses and fouace, a star-shaped brioche served with new wine in autumn.